 Our pathway courses have lower entry requirements and English proficiency requirements compared to bachelor degrees.

 After successfully completing a diploma, you may then be eligible to enter the first or second year of the related bachelor degree.
+With our Foundation Studies program you can enter the first year of a Diploma or Bachelor’s program.

 Take a look at our range of pathway diplomas and programs available to international students and find out how to apply below.
 Applying is easy and can be done online.